FartLabs/fartlabs.org/blog/hackathon.md

 connect with a vibrant community of builders, and compete for coveted prizes.
 Kicking off on **March 23, 2025**, FartHacks is open to creators of all experience levels.
 Whether you are a first-time hacker or an experienced programmer, this is going to be epic.
+May the loudest and stinkiest projects win!

 ## Why join FartHacks?